Chapter Open House and talk on Securing Agentic AI

-Join us for an essential dual perspective on the future of AI systems.
+Join us for an essential perspective on the future of AI systems and get insights into the state of the Chapter.

-As organizations race to deploy generative and agentic AI, two critical challenges emerge:
+As organizations accelerate the adoption of generative and agentic AI, two pressing challenges have emerged:

 🎤 Talk 1